Ortopedyczne postępowanie z kręczem - wersja angielska

 • Muscular torticollis is a common congenital musculoskeletal anomaly after dislocated hip and clubfoot.

-• 6.% to 19.% (congenital Muscular Diagnosis 3-12 months) have incidence of hip dysplasia in direct relation to the severit y of the torticollis.
+• 6% to 19% (congenital muscular torticollis diagnosed at 3–12 months) have incidence of hip dysplasia in direct relation to the severity of the torticollis.

 Types of Treatment